serifenuruysal/CakeListAndroidApp/README.md

 # CakeListAndroidApp
 The application loads and displays a list of cakes and apply filter on items.
 There is also pull to refresh feature and refresh option when service gets error.
-MVVM design pattern with Jetpack, Hilt, Coroutine, Lifecycle Components, Retrofit, Glide and Mockito libraries have used
+MVVM design pattern with Jetpack, Hilt, Coroutine, Lifecycle Components, Retrofit, Glide and Mockito libraries have used.
+Unit tests implemented with junit and mockito libraries.

 ## Libraries